Fr. Michael Sweeney, OP

 I do not think that it is in any way an exaggeration to say that Western civilization is at a crossroads.
 Having forgotten, if not repudiated, the Christian and (let us insist, however politically incorrect) Catholic foundations of their history, Western states have emphasized more and more individual freedom, but at the expense of the institutions that have nurtured and supported it throughout history.
 Even marriage and the family –the institutions that have been foundational to every human society– are under attack.

-We can ask with Böckenförde, “To what extent can peoples united in states live exclusively on the basis of the guarantee of the freedom of the individual without a uniting bond that is antecedent to this freedom?” (i) Even Jürgen Habermas, who possesses a confidence in democratic process to a degree that I consider naïve, insists that there is a “solidarity that the democratic state needs but cannot impose by law.”
+We can ask with Böckenförde, “To what extent can peoples united in states live exclusively on the basis of the guarantee of the freedom of the individual without a uniting bond that is antecedent to this freedom?” (i) Even Jürgen Habermas, who possesses a confidence in a democratic process to a degree that I consider naïve, insists that there is a “solidarity that the democratic state needs but cannot impose by law.”
 He sees as a real threat “…the transformation of the citizens of prosperous and peaceful liberal societies into isolated monads acting on the basis of their own self-interest, persons who use their subjective rights only as weapons against each other.”[ii]

-Habermas” fear is becoming more and more a reality and, amidst the social disintegration with which we are faced, the Church has an indispensible contribution to make to society.
+Habermas” fear is becoming more and more a reality and, amidst the social disintegration with which we are faced, the Church has an indispensable contribution to make to society.
 All of the ideas upon which our society has depended have their roots in the Christian Middle Ages –constitutional government, the university, the hospital, capitalist theory and the regulation of commerce, international law and the articulation of human rights– and find their justification in the Catholic understanding of the human person.
 Yet the voice of the Church has not been heard, even by Catholics.

 The popes and bishops have not been silent on these questions but they have been dismissed because they are not understood.
 When they speak of the natural law, or of the common good, or of solidarity, or of subsidiarity they are using terms that are inaccessible and therefore largely meaningless to the majority of Catholics, let alone of other citizens.
 They are speaking, if at all, to an aging elite, to Catholics whose education in College was completed prior to 1970.

 It was once the case that anyone educated in a Catholic university received a prescribed course of study in philosophy that was intended to unify the rest of the curriculum.
 It was not always well presented; Etienne Gilson, the great Thomistic philosopher, complained about what he termed a “decadent scholasticism” in which the insights of St. Thomas Aquinas were presented as conclusions without sufficient attention to his arguments.
-Nonetheless students were presented a Catholic view of the human person, grounding in the moral teaching, insight into the relationship of faith and reason along with a confidence in reason, and a sense of the common good and the necessity for responsible citizenship.
+Nonetheless, students were presented a Catholic view of the human person, grounding in the moral teaching, insight into the relationship of faith and reason along with a confidence in reason, and a sense of the common good and the necessity for responsible citizenship.

 All of this was deliberately discarded, and it is now the case that most Catholic universities are indistinguishable from any other.
 As a consequence, the positions of Catholic alumni on social questions, even on issues that directly reflect the Church"s moral teaching, do not differ significantly from the rest of the population.
 When parents are surveyed concerning why they send their children to Catholic colleges, they respond that they are smaller and safer than state institutions, and tend to have active alumni who will promote the career of their graduates.
 The Catholicity of the university has ceased to be a first order consideration.